idvxlab/DensiCrafter/readme.md

 pipeline_text.cuda()

 prompt = (
-    "A stylized cartoon cat character with a spherical head, pointed ears, " "prominent eyes, a curved mouth, a cylindrical torso with a white patch, " "elongated arms with large hands, tapered legs, and rounded feet. " "Predominantly black with white details."
+    "A stylized cartoon cat character with a spherical head, pointed ears, prominent eyes, a curved mouth, a cylindrical torso with a white patch, elongated arms with large hands, tapered legs, and rounded feet.
+Predominantly black with white details."
 )

 run_text_task(pipeline_text, prompt, "results/text/1")